Skip to content

 Overview

-2. MCP Server — Tool access for Claude/Cursor
+2. MCP Server — Tool access for Claude/Cursor and other MCP clients

 3. Agent Hooks — Automatic reminders during development